Grace to you!

 Does being a devout child of God make life easier?
 Not really.
 It doesn’t destroy the desires of the flesh either.
 When we ignore the reality of the desires of the flesh, it is then we are caught unawares in the trap.

-Sometimes we seem to suppose that when we are born anew, old habits and unpleasant experiences will simply disappear into thin air without us working hard towards that goal.
+Sometimes we seem to suppose that when we are born anew in Christ, old habits and unpleasant experiences will simply disappear into thin air without us working hard towards that goal.
 Unfortunately, we realize that’s not how Christian life works.
 It isn’t magic.
 We have to work hard and gradually replace/overcome old habits with the grace-life of virtue.
 We are human and not spirit; hence, we deal with our weak nature day in and day out.

 In reality, the closer we come to God, or rather the more we respond to God’s invitation, the tougher the struggles we face.
 If you’re a “big soul” in the spiritual life, you would probably have to deal with greater temptations.
 Bigger crosses go to those with larger hearts for God and for love.

 Even in spiritual warfare, the devil doesn't care so much about tempting those who are already trapped in the life of the flesh.
 They are already in his closet.
 He works night and day to make life tougher for the virtuous and the righteous.
 Of course, he had to be true to his name—the deceiver, divider.
 His goal is to pull the just down.
 Be courageous and do not let the enemy.